hildebrandmw/de10lite-hdl/components/usb-blaster/README.md

 The 1000 foot view of how this works is summarized by the figure below:
 ![System Architecture](https://github.com/hildebrandmw/JTAGManager.jl/blob/master/img/arch.png?raw=true)

+An example project using this technique can be found [here](https://github.com/hildebrandmw/de10lite-hdl/tree/master/projects/sdram_tester)

 ## On the FPGA
 For this scheme to work, a Platform Designer [Avalon](https://www.intel.com/content/www/us/en/programmable/documentation/nik1412467993397.html) system must be used.
 In Platform Designer, add a JTAG-to-Avalon-MM component